jhpyle/docassemble/_docs/config.md

   docassemble.missouri:data/questions/support.yml: 20
 {% endhighlight %}

+## <a name="user auto delete"></a>Automatic user account deletion

+While `interview delete days` and `interview delete days by filename` result in sessions being deleted, the user accounts associated with inactive sessions are unaffected, and users are still able to log in even if their sessions have been deleted.

+If you want user accounts to be automatically deleted if a user does not log in after a period of time, you can enable this with `user auto delete`.

+{% highlight yaml %}
+user auto delete:
+  inactivity days: 90
+{% endhighlight %}

+The `inactivity days` refers to the number of days of inactivity after which the user account will be deleted.

+Additional sub-directives that can appear under `user auto delete` include `enable`, `privileges`, and `delete shared`.

+{% highlight yaml %}
+user auto delete:
+  enable: True
+  inactivity days: 90
+  privileges:
+    - user
+    - advocate
+  delete shared: True
+{% endhighlight %}

+The `enable` sub-directive can be set to `False` if you want to disable auto deletion but keep `user auto delete` in the Configuration.

+The `privileges` sub-directive refers to a list of user [privileges] for which auto-deletion should apply.
+The default is that only users with the privilege of `user` can be auto-deleted; users with `admin`, `advocate` or `developer` privileges (who do not also have the `user` privilege) will not have their accounts deleted.

+The `delete shared` directive refers to the type of user deletion that should occur.
+If `True`, then all sessions accessed by the user will be deleted, even if the session is a multi-user session and other users of the session still have accounts.
+The default is `False`.

+If `inactivity days` is `0`, this has the effect of `enable: False`.

+Inactivity is measured based on when the user last logged in.
+Use of the API counts as a log in.
+If a user logged in more than `inactivity days` ago but an interview session to which the user has access was modified within the `inactivity days` period, then the user's account will not be deleted.

 ## <a name="session lifetime seconds"></a>Flask session lifetime

 By default, [Flask] remembers sessions for 31 days.
 To set this